Kr1an/jsdoc-react-express-sample/README.md

 ### `yarn start`
 Starts client server on port 3000.
 Open this port in browser to visit client application.

-## What app is capable of
+## App is capable of showing bins by url
-It stores bins(plain text that could be shared by url)
 ![](./public/view_bin.png)
-It creates bins
+## App is capable of creating bin
 ![](./public/create_bin.png)